rogerta/ModelM-BT/README.md

 1. Use an [Arduino Pro Mini](http://www.arduino.cc/en/Main/ArduinoBoardProMini) board, to make the modified keyboard as power efficient as possible.
 While the OSEPP is great for prototyping, it has too many unneeded components like voltage regulators, USB circuitry, and extra LEDs for a production device.
 2. Use a 3.3V Arduino rather than a 5V part.
 Not only would this use less power, it would obviate the need for the resistors to connect the Arduino to the Bluefruit.
+3. Put the PowerBoost 500c micro USB port much closer to the outer casing so that it would be easier to plug in for recharging.

 Schematic
 ---------